 shaped skulls others have wider flatter ones.
 Your goal is to have a even fit, no added pressure points.
 You can also double up the foam in areas that need more padding.

 Once you have a good fit on all sides of the Helmet.
 Move on to Step 3

-My suggestion on figuring out the correct possitioning of the Neck piece is to try several settings but only up one of the tabs into the holes on the back of the helmet.
-This keeps it in place to test fit, but is much easier to remove if you want to try various settings.
-In each setting once you have the one set of tabs in place.
+My suggestion on figuring out the correct positioning of the Neckpiece is to try several settings but only up one of the tabs into the holes on the back of the helmet.
+This keeps it in place to test fit but is much easier to remove if you want to try various settings.
+In each setting, once you have the one set of tabs in place.
 Put the helmet on your head.
 Hold the chin strap tight or clip it and snug it around your chin.
 Now push up on the underside of the visor.
 The helmet should stay covering your forehead, and still allow you good vision out the front.
 Once you have found the correct hole setting that does this bend the second set of tabs to fit in the holes and this will lock the fitting in place.
 Once this is set move to step 4.

 Step 4 Adjusting the Chin Strap & Tilt of the helmet.

 Take another good look at your helmet, this time focusing on the strapping system that runs around the chin, up in front and in back of the ears and then all around the neck of the helmet.
 You can adjust the tilt of the helmet forward or back on the head to either further keep the helmet down over your forehead or to slightly lessen the tilt down on your forehead to give you better vision.
 Before you do this look at the clasp that attaches around your chin, you should see a small rubber stopper just up from the male end of the clasp.
 Pull this rubber stopper up out of the way of the webbing so that you can cinch the helmet tighter around your neck.
 (NOTE: you will need this rubber stopper to keep the helmet tight around your neck once you have made the next set of adjustments, but having it out of the way initially will help you make these adjustments).